-Actress Kristin Davis aka SATC's Charlotte, also recently revealed her own struggles with thinning hair to WWD:
+Actor Kristin Davis aka SATC's Charlotte, has also publicly discussed her own struggles with thinning hair, saying to WWD:

 'It was very fine, like it had gone away, there was just hardly any hair there… when I tried to do something or had to go somewhere I was like, "Where is my hair?"'